tyreller/odin-recipes/README.md

 For this project I will need to link a home page to many recipes, each page containing the corresponding recipe The home page will have a unordered list of all the recipes Images can also be added, displaying some/all recipes for better understanding

+## Skills learned
+I successfully learned:
+- To connect pages together with main index
+- To connect pages to other webpages
+- Connect pages opening new tab or in the same tab
+- Use strong tag to denote important information and em tag to denote "interesting"/relevant parts
+- Show images from other webpages with alt text
+- Display information with ordered and unordered lists
+- Display basic paragraphs